River Valley High School (Michigan): Demographics

 49.2% of these students were eligible for free or reduced-cost lunch.
 For 2017–18, River Valley was a Title I school.

 Athletics

+Merger with New Buffalo Athletics starting in 2021.
+All varsity sports are merged effective Spring 2026.
+New team name is Red Arrow Raiders.
+Middle School sports remain largely with their home districts.

 The River Valley Mustangs compete in the BCS League.
 Navy blue and white are the school colors.
 The following Michigan High School Athletic Association (MHSAA) sanctioned sports are offered: